-2 Material and Methods
+2 Material and methods

-90 2.1 Online Particle-bound ROS Instrument
+2.1 The online particle-bound ROS instrument

-Online particle-bound ROS measurements were performed using the portable Online Particle-bound ROS Instrument (OPROSI) as described by Wragg et al. (2016).
-The instrument uses the 2',7'-dichlorofluorescein (DCFH) assay to quantify the total amount of ROS.
-In short, OPROSI was continuously sampling at a flow rate of 5 Lmin^{-1} while extracting the water-soluble fraction of PM with 1 ml min-1 of a 10 μM horseradish peroxidase (HRP) solution in a 10% phosphate buffer solution (PBS).
+Online particle-bound ROS measurements were performed using a portable online particle-bound ROS instrument (OPROSI), as described by Wragg et al. (2016).
+The instrument uses the 2',7'-dichlorofluorescein (DCFH) assay to quantify the total number concentration of ROS.
+In short, OPROSI was continuously sampling at a flow rate of 5 Lmin-1 while extracting the water-soluble fraction of PM with 1 mL min-1 of a 10 μM horseradish peroxidase (HRP) solution in a 10% phosphate buffer solution (PBS).
 HRP reacts immediately with ROS and is oxidized itself.
-This is mainly caused by H2O2 and organic hydroperoxides (Berglund et al. 2002).
-Cotheart et al. 1082).
-This instantaneous conturn aliminate one complex complex for the may be an issue in et al., 2002; Cathcart et al., 1983).
+This is mainly caused by H_2O_2 and organic hydroperoxides (Berglund et al., 2002; Cathcart et al., 1983).
 This instantaneous capture eliminates any sample reactivity loss that may be an issue in offline methods.
-After extraction, 1 ml min-1 of 10 μM DCFH in 10% PBS is added to the sample flow.
-The DCFH is converted to DCF by the oxidized HRP.
-This reaction is promoted by passing the total flow through a heated bath set to 37 °C for a residence time, t_r of 10 min.
-Subsequently, the detection cell measures the fluorescence intensity of the DCF produced by 100 excitation of the sample at 470 nm and recording the emission at 520 nm using a spectrometer.
-The total amount of ROS is given in H2O2 equivalents by calibrating the instrument's response against known concentrations of H2O2.
+After extraction, 1 mL min-1 of 10 μM DCFH in 10 % PBS is added to the sample flow.
+The DCFH is converted to DCFH by the oxidized HRP.
+This reaction is promoted by passing the total flow through a